This is a guest blog by Peter C. Atherton, P.E.

 As shown in the graphic above, there is a natural human response to a disaster.

 It just makes sense too — even when comparing to a simple, yet stressful event we often experience and can largely control.
 If we switch out the word “disaster” and adjust the timing, we experience a similar curve with adrenaline and mindset in response to a “major presentation” or “major project deliverable.”

 In this analogy, we have a “warning” that a deadline is coming, we ramp up focus and production, have “impact” as we make sacrifices with our normal day-to-day activities in order to deliver what’s needed, and achieve “honeymoon” status once we’ve successfully done what we needed to do.

 There is then a dip the next day or over the next several days in both physical energy and our outlook.
 Even when we’re confident that we performed well, we may question some things or wish we could have done better.
 In those instances, we can quickly return to “normal” with an enhanced feeling of accomplishment, and even more ready for the next presentation or project.
 In cases where we didn’t perform well or know we could have done more, the dip may be greater and last longer until we are more resilient as a result.

-In the case of the COVID-19 pandemic, leaders and leadership teams have heeded the “warning,” taken “impact,” and met at least the first of what could be multiple peaks.
+On the other hand In the case of the COVID-19 pandemic, leaders and leadership teams have heeded the “warning,” taken “impact,” and met at least the first of what could be multiple peaks.

 In the case of our changing social constructs, we’re earlier in the curve and learning more.